O Fortuna (Orff): Reception and legacy

 Carmina Burana was successful from its first staging by the Frankfurt Opera in 1937, propelling Orff's career and becoming his best known work.
 "O Fortuna" in particular has become one of the most recognizable compositions in popular culture.
 In 2009, it topped a BBC list of most widely heard classical tracks, with BBC Radio 2 head of programming calling it "a timeless piece of music that continues to be played, performed and loved over 70 years after its composition."
 A Radio Netherlands documentary attributes its popular appeal to the combination of choruses, large orchestra, interesting instrument combinations, tight rhythm, and the extent to which it is singable and memorable.
 Horton calls it "a work of brilliance" that "may have been spoiled by its popularization", used "often as a jingle, detached in any meaningful way from its powerful message".

 In The Oxford Handbook of Music and Advertising, David Clem highlights how the poem's themes like human struggle and fate are commonly divorced from popular usage.
 He takes as an example the use of the music in an Applebee's advertisement which changes the words to be about a new promotion, drawing on the arrangement simply for its signification of the vernacular concept of "epic" (an "epic deal").
-Widespread use of "O Fortuna" in advertising and other forms of popular culture may have begun with the trailer for the 1981 movie Excalibur, which uses the song in its entirety.
+Widespread use of "O Fortuna" in advertising and other forms of popular culture may have begun with the trailer for the 1981 movie Excalibur which uses the song in its entirety, and with the popular television advertisements in late 1970s to early 1980s, "mark of a man", for Old Spice aftershave.

-It has been covered, remixed, and sampled by a wide variety of popular musical acts like Therion and Nas.
+It has been covered, remixed, and sampled by a wide variety of popular musical acts like Therion, Lab 4, and Nas.
 In late 1991, the song was used by two independent Belgian electronic dance music acts.
 In a 24 February 1992 case in Dutch court, Orff's heirs successfully argued that they never authorised the use of the work for electronic dance music.
 Both Belgian releases as well as the 18th edition of Turn up the Bass were pulled from store shelves in the Netherlands because of the verdict.